Thoughts for today by Joe Farace

 One of Farace’s laws of the Computing Universe is that “The best captured files make the best photographs.”
 While I don’t always shoot in RAW, I usually do under tricky lighting.* Your digital camera has a Histogram feature that you can use to home in on exposures while shooting.
 You could use the camera’s auto bracket control or put the camera in Manual mode and bracket exposures for critically important photographs.

-Howe I made this shot: I photographed Mary at night on Mainstreet in Parker, Colorado using a Pentax MX-1 with 28-112mm lens (at 28mm) with an exposure of 1/10 sec at f/1.8 and ISO 400.
+Howe I made this shot: I photographed Mary at night on Mainstreet in Parker, Colorado using a Pentax MX-1 that I was testing for Shutterbug.
+Lens was a 28-112mm (at 28mm) with an exposure of 1/10 sec at f/1.8 and ISO 400.

 The bad news is that Adobe Camera Raw’s controls can’t rescue a helplessly under or overexposed image file but you can make some adjustments if you get close.